Emmandez/meals_app_flutter/README.md

   -Named Routes
 - OOP in Dart
 - ListView widget
-- Tabs and how to controll them
+- Tabs and how to control them
 - Drawers

 ### This app does not have a good state management.
 This topic will be covered in the following section.